 Dr. White is the author of more than twenty books, including such Gold Medallion nominees as Serious Times and A Search for the Spiritual, Christianity Today book-of-the-year award winner Embracing the Mysterious God, as well as A Mind for God and Rethinking the Church.
 His most recent publications include What They Didn't Teach You in Seminary, A Traveler's Guide to the Kingdom, The Church in An Age of Crisis, The Rise of the Nones: Understanding and Reaching the Religiously Unaffiliated and his latest book, Meet Generation Z: Understanding and Reaching the New Post-Christian World.

 Though his family's roots have been tied to North Carolina for generations, he was born in Chicago, and then lived in California, Utah, and Washington during his childhood.
 His family returned to North Carolina during his teen years.
-Dr. White and his wife, Susan, have four children and seven grandchildren (With two more on the way!).
+Dr. White and his wife, Susan, have four children and nine grandchildren.